JosephBJoyce/api-hub-adoption-plans/contract-testing/plan.md

 - Onboarding of 2-3 additional teams
 - Knowledge transfer from pilot teams to new teams
 - Refinement of implementation playbook based on lessons learned
-- Implementation of webhook notifications for contract breaks
 - Setup of team-specific dashboards in Contract Testing

 **Success Criteria**: